siiky/siiky.github.io/osm/cheatsheet.md

 `recycling:<material>=yes/no`

- ~ A list of materials can be found on [`amenity=recycling`], and as is mentioned on that page, if `recycling:X=*` is ommitted, then it is assumed to be `no`, as if `recycling:X=no` was present; _unless_ a tag of a supergroup of `X` is present and `yes`, in which case it's as if `recycling:X=yes` was present.
+ ~ A list of materials can be found on [`amenity=recycling`], and as is mentioned on that page, if `recycling:X=*` is omitted, then it is assumed to be `no`, as if `recycling:X=no` was present; _unless_ a tag of a supergroup of `X` is present and `yes`, in which case it's as if `recycling:X=yes` was present.